DangoWeb/CommTrackr/README.md

       ],
     },
   ],
+  handlers: {
-  handler: (data) => {
+    create: (req, data) => {
       // Custom handler function for processing commission data
+      // This function is called when a commission is created
+      // You can implement your own logic here, such as saving to a database },
+    update: (req, data) => {
+      // Custom handler function for updating commission data
-    // This function is called when a commission is created or updated
+      // This function is called when a commission is updated
-    // You can implement your own logic here, such as saving to a database }
+      // You can implement your own logic here, such as saving to a database },
+    sync: (req) => {
+      // Custom handler function for syncing user's commissions
+      // This function is called when the user manually triggers a sync
+      // You can implement your own logic here, such as syncing your commissions session variable },
+  },
 });

 app.listen(3000, () => {